PlaceOS/search-ingest/README.md

 - Each RethinkDB table receives an ES index, with a mapping generated from the attributes of a [RethinkORM model](https://github.com/spider-gazelle/rethinkdb-orm).
 - RethinkORM attributes can accept a tag `es_type` to specify the correct field datatype for the index schema.
-- `belongs_to` associations are modelled with ES `join` datatypes, associated documents are replicated in their parent's index.
+- `belongs_to` associations are modeled with ES `join` datatypes, associated documents are replicated in their parent's index.
 This is necessary for `has_parent` and `has_child` queries.

 ### RethinkDB Mirroring